VtotheK/Hackerrankies/README.md

 # Hackerrankies

-For learning those sweet On^2 algorithms.
+Solved puzzles.
+And for learning those sweet On^2 algorithms.

 https://www.hackerrank.com/